-Pay-per-click (PPC) advertising has become a popular — and effective — marketing tool for many manufacturing companies.
+Pay-per-click (PPC) advertising and other forms of paid advertising have become popular — and effective — marketing tools for many manufacturing companies.

-However, if you're new to PPC, it's important to know that there are several disciplines that fall underneath the PPC umbrella.
-Understanding the differences and figuring out which industrial PPC strategy will work best for your company isn’t always easy or straightforward.
-We’ll explore the advantages and disadvantages to each below.
+However, if you're new to paid advertising, it's important to know that several disciplines fall underneath this umbrella.
+Understanding the differences and figuring out which industrial paid strategy will work best for your company isn’t always easy or straightforward.
+We’ll explore the advantages and disadvantages of each below.

 The Basics Of PPC

-Before we delve into the different types of PPC, let's clarify what PPC advertising is.
+Before we delve into the different types of paid advertisements, let's clarify what PPC advertising is.

 The PPC advertising model places a company’s advertisements in search results or on another website to generate more traffic back to the advertiser’s site.
-The ads are usually tied to certain keywords in a search engine, or placed on websites with similar content to the products or services being offered in the ad.
+The ads are usually tied to certain keywords in a search engine or placed on websites with similar content to the ad's products or services.

 With that in mind, executing, managing, and optimizing PPC can differ depending upon the type of advertising you are doing.